Cincinnati Zoo and Botanical Gardens has around 2000 animals including, Fiona, the famous baby hippo.

 Apart from Cincinnati Zoo’s Rhinos, this habitat has Zebras, Okapis, Visayan Varty Pig, etc.

-The Australian-themed Roo Valley offers visitors a never-before experience and encounter with Kangaroos and Little Blue Penguins.
+The Australian-themed Roo Valley offers visitors a never-before experience and encounters with Kangaroos and Little Blue Penguins.

 Spaulding Children’s Zoo